JuanmaBiocon/JuanmaBiocon/README.md

+## Welcom to my GitHub
 -  👋 Hi, I’m @JuanmaBiocon
-- 👀 I’m interested in developent
+- 👀 I’m interested in networks, software and hardware
 - 🌱 I’m currently learning all I can
 - 📫 How to reach me juanma.raez@bcbiocon.es